ChaosCabbage/proto-fuzzer/README.md

 #  A fuzz tester for gRPC and proto3

-Currently, the functionality is in two separate functions:
+Currently, the functionality is spread around a little:

-- Purely random messages
+- _randomProtoMessage.js_: A function to produce purely random messages
-  - Exported as a function from _randomProtoMessage.js_
-- Deterministic mutations of an existing message
+- _mutateProtoMessage.js_: Deterministic mutations of an existing message
-  - Exported as a function from _mutateProtoMessage.js_

 Either should produce a valid object within your protobuf message definition.

+- _runner.js_: Sends all the deterministic mutations at a running gRPC service until it crashes

 ## Examples